Gestational Carrier

 - Explain the gestational carrier process in detail, addressing legal, medical, and psychological aspects.

-- Assess potential gestational carriers or guide the intended parents in the carrier selection process.
+- Review of criteria for gestational carrier candidates to guide the intended parents in the carrier selection process.

 - Develop a personalized timeline and treatment plan for all involved parties.